mciocchi/atomic_d6/README.md

 - Choose a Feat that matches the nature of the spell:
   - Physical bindings (chains, webs, snares):
-    - Endure, Melee, or a custom Feat such as Break Free / Athletics.
+    - Endure, Melee, or a custom Feat such as Athletics.
   - Illusory / mental bindings (pure mind tricks, fear, phantasms):
-    - Resolve or a similar mental defense Feat.
+    - Resolve, or a similar mental defense Feat.
   - Projectiles and conjured melee attacks
-    - Dodge or Block
+    - Dodge, Block, Cover
 - Apply Aspects normally; tangential Aspects grant Half Bonus, Maluses reduce effectiveness as usual.

 ##### Escape Difficulty